irfan798/head-pulse-track/README.md

 ```

 ## __FacePoints__
-This modules is for detecting face and getting trackable points on face.
-You can select detector with *dedector_type* argument
+This module is for detecting face and getting trackable points on face.
+You can select detector with *dedector_type* argument.

   1.  __haar__
-   * OpenCV's Haar face detection, gets face rectangle and rescales, then removes eyes from area.
+   * OpenCV's Haar face detection, gets face rectangle and rescales, then removes eyes from area
    * Finds optically trackable points in that filtered area
    * Fastest one
   2.  __dlib__
-   * Same as Haar, but this time uses Dlib's face dedection for rectangle
+   * Same as Haar, but this time uses Dlib's face detection for face rectangle
    * More accurate
   3.  __face_shape__
    * Finds 68 face landmarks on face.
 Then removes eyes and mount landmark points for getting more stabilized data
+   * Slow but more accurate

 ## __TrackPoints__
-This module is responsible for tracking points throughout video
+This module is responsible for tracking points throughout video.

 Takes
-`face_dedector, max_trace_num=150, max_trace_history=60` as input
+`face_detector, max_trace_num=150, max_trace_history=60` as input.

-__Face_dedector__ is __FacePoints__ class

-If `Haar` or `Dlib` is used on face detection then tracker checks every point with backtracking, if a point is not consistent with forward and backtracking, then trace is marked as faulty and deleted.
+If `Haar` or `Dlib` is used on face detection then tracker checks every point with backtracking.
+If a point is not consistent with forward and backtracking, then trace is marked as faulty and and gets deleted.

 On every update non-faulty traces are counted.
-If number their is not equal to `max_trace_num` then new trackable points are requested from `face_detector`.
+If their number is not equal to `max_trace_num` then new trackable points are requested from `face_detector`.
-Higher the trace number, higher the CPU need
+Higher the trace number, higher the CPU power needed.

-If `face_shape` is used on face detection, then initial landmark points are tracked again with optical flow.
+If `face_shape` is used on face detection, then initial landmark points are tracked again with opticalflow.
-If a point on face landmarks marked as faulty then face landmarks are requested from `face_detector` but only faulty points are replaced
+If a point on face landmarks marked as faulty then face landmarks are requested from `face_detector` but only faulty points are replaced.

-Because face landmarks only gives out integer coordinates, not using optical flow will result losing details.
+Because face landmarks only gives out integer coordinates, not using opticalflow will result losing details.
-Opticalflow tracks points on subpixel level and returns float.
+Opticalflow tracks points on subpixel level and returns float coordinates.

 ## __SignalProcess__
 This module is responsible for detecting heart beat from tracked signals.

-First only Y components are selected from tracked traces and then filtered  with 5th order butterworth bandpass filter to get only frequencies between [0.75Hz, 3Hz] -> (45bpm, 180bpm)
+Initially, only Y components are selected from tracked traces and then filtered with 5th order butterworth bandpass filter to get only frequencies between [0.75Hz, 3Hz] -> (45bpm, 180bpm)

-If `Haar` or `dlib` used as initial points, then PCA is used to change dimesion of traces down to 5.
+If `Haar` or `dlib` used as getting initial points, then PCA is used to change dimension of traces down to 5.

 Dominant Frequency is found for each 5 signals with FFT.
-Then one of those dominant frequencies is evaluated as most periodic with checking total spectral power accounted for by the dominant frequency
+Then one of those dominant frequencies is evaluated as most periodic by checking total spectral power accounted for by the dominant frequency

 ### __IF face_shape is used__
-Instead of selecting indivitual traces with PCA, mean of traces are calculated with assumption that each landmark has equal movement.
+Instead of selecting individual traces with PCA, mean of traces are calculated with assumption of each landmark point has equal movement.
-Then dominant frequency is found by appliying FFT to mean signal
+Then dominant frequency is found by appliying FFT to the mean signal.

 ## TODO:
 - [x] Make main with source selection and argument parsing